 Medical Assistance Service Dogs

-Service Dogs are task trained to mitigate their owners disability.
-Some of the Medical Assistance Service Dog tasks include:
+Service Dogs are trained to perform specific tasks that help mitigate their owners’ medical conditions.
+Some of the key tasks for Medical Assistance service dogs include:

-▢ Alert to changes in medical condition via scent or sight
+▢ Alerting to changes in medical conditions through scent or sight

 service dog medical assistance golden retriever